craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Close **Windows PowerShell ISE** and open it again without using Run as administrator.

 1. Create a credential.
-Sign in as the tenant owner account.
+Sign in as the tenant owner.

    ```PowerShell
    $Credential = Get-Credential